-- 1. Select Enable Punch to turn on monitoring. - Select as many input sources as you like, using the shift or Ctrl key and mouse for multiple selections. - 3.
-Select the outputs you are using for monitoring.
-(Often the analog left and right outputs will be connected to an amp and speakers digital connection to a mixer is, of course, also possible.)
+- 1. Select Enable Punch to turn on monitoring. - 2.
+Select as many input sources as you like, using the shift or Ctrl key and mouse for multiple selections.
+Note that only selections currently enabled in the Routing tab will be available as Sources and Destinations. - Select the outputs you are using for monitoring.
+(Often the analog left and right outputs will be connected to an amp and speakers - digital connection to a mixer is, of course, also possible.)
 A mono mix of the selected inputs will be sent to the outputs. - 4.
 Disable monitoring within the audio application that you are using so that a delay is not heard from the input signal.